SWI-Prolog/swipl-devel/src/Tests/unprotected/reload/README.md

   %%%%%%%%%%%%%%%%
   ```

-The source code for version  _N_  is   the  Nth  section, preceeded by a
+The source code for version  _N_  is   the  Nth  section,  preceded by a
 module header.